Too much décor, not enough wall? You’ve come to the right place.

 Practice your Accent

-Along the same lines, be on the lookout for small items you can pair with the artwork.
+Along the same lines, be on the lookout for complementary items you can pair with your small wall art.
 Accent pieces provide a refreshing texture and contrast and are perfect for enhancing any piece of art.
 Not sure what we mean?
 Here are a few examples to get the inspiration flowing:

 Love’s Pure Light by Annie Henrie Nader)